-Any surgery on the limbs are best treated postoperatively with Ice, elevation and light compression.
+Any surgery on the limbs is best treated post-operatively with ice, elevation and light compression.
 The combination of these can help to alleviate pain and swelling.

 Be sure to take your pain medicine as prescribed.
 Do not wait to take your pain medication until your pain has become intolerable as it takes time for the medication to become effective.
 Begin the pain medicine as you start getting uncomfortable.

-For more information on how the specialists at Cary Orthopaedics can help you with orthopedic surgery and related needs, contact us today at 919-467-4992 for an appointment!
+For more information on how the Specialists at Cary Orthopaedics can help you, contact us today for an appointment!

-Cary Orthopaedics serves patients from Raleigh, Garner, Cary, Apex, Holly Springs, Fuquay-Varina, Clayton, Chapel Hill, and Pittsboro, NC.
+Cary Orthopaedics serves patients from Raleigh, Garner, Cary, Morrisville, Apex, Holly Springs, Fuquay-Varina, Clayton, Chapel Hill, Pittsboro and surrounding areas.